fperez/fperez.org-src/personal.rst

    :alt: Fernando Pérez
    :align: center

-A little bit of personal information...
+A brief summary of where I come from...
 I was born in Medellín, Colombia [*]_, where I did my undergraduate studies in Physics_ at the Universidad de Antioquia.
 From there I moved to Boulder, Colorado, where I completed my PhD in :ref:`particle physics <instantons>`, before spending a few years as a :ref:`post-doc <fast_algorithms>` in Applied Mathematics.
-From there I moved to the San Francisco Bay Area, where I now work at UC Berkeley, on research involving algorithms and tool development in neuroimaging.
+In 2008 I moved to the San Francisco Bay Area, where I now work at UC Berkeley, on research involving algorithms and tool development in neuroimaging.

 I am a scientist and a geek, and thus I spend much of my time in front of